kevinyswong/kevinyswong.github.io/index.md

   —ANGLO-SAXON CHRONICLE, entry dated A.D.
 1068, tr.
 J. Ingram and J.A.
 Giles
   </span>

-  —suspect that the intruders would later morph their native tongue.
+  —suspect that these intruders would later morph their native tongue.
 To whom does the English language belong?
-This latest invasive group, or the Anglo-Saxons before them, or the Britons before them—where does this end and the roots stop moving?
+This latest invading group, or the Anglo-Saxons before them, or the Britons before them—where does this end and the roots stop moving?
 It is true in a sense that each group adopts new changes to the language and makes it theirs, but why should we limit our understanding and stop at such lock-step and intermittent language-group pairing and not reflect on the broader picture, that culture and groups are a mutually informed, and both are continually evolving and accumulating upon precedents?
 Each successive group molds language and cultural artifacts to their needs and preferences, and, through the union of their changes to the given formulation, acquires ownership of all the prior forms.

   The difficulty of separating from the Eurocentric is echoed in an essay collection published last year, DECOLONIZING THE ENGLISH LITERARY CURRICULUM,